Share via

 TFSConfig Identities

-Stopping the services helps ensure that users cannot make changes to work items or check in source code to the original deployment during or after the move process.
+Stopping the services prevents users from making changes to work items or checking in source code to the original deployment during or after the move process.

-1. On the application-tier computer, open a Command Prompt window, and change directories to Drive:\%programfiles%\TFS 12.0\Tools.
+1. Open a Command Prompt window on the application-tier computer and change directories to Drive:\\%programfiles%\\TFS 12.0\\Tools.

 TFSServiceControl quiesce

-1. Open the administration console for Azure DevOps Server and on the Scheduled Backups page, take a full backup.
-The backup will back up everything you configured for backup in your backup plan, but it will do so immediately, not according to the time scheduled in the plan.
-If your deployment uses reporting, you can back up the encryption key as part of this backup set.
+1. Open the administration console for Azure DevOps Server and go to the Scheduled Backups page.
+Take a full backup to immediately back up everything specified in your backup plan.
+If your deployment uses reporting, include the encryption key in this backup set.

 You can close the window while the job completes